decretist/ICMCL17/proceedings/ICMCL17.md

 all four of the expected lemmas related to the concept of calumny.
 It is of obvious interest that the quotations in this *dictum* are from Justinianic Roman law rather than from scriptural or patristic sources.

-And most interesting of all is the fact that this section of the *dictum* concludes with a first-person saying by the author of the second-recension *dicta* (or at least of this *dictum*) glossing the terms *calumniator* and *calumnia*.
+Most interesting of all is the fact that this section of the *dictum* concludes with a first-person saying by the author of the second-recension *dicta* (or at least of this *dictum*) in effect glossing the term *calumniator*.

 > Si autem interloquendo dixerit: Titius temere accusasse uidetur, non calumpniatorem pronunciauit.
 Temeritas enim facilitatis ueniam continet, et inconsultus calor calumpniae uicio caret, et ob hoc nullam penam huic irrogari oportet.

+Gratian's own intervention is extremely modest---he does little more than paraphrase an opinion attributed to Papinian in *Dig*.
-While Gratian's own intervention is relatively modest, the *dictum* shows progress toward greater legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.[^15]
+48.16.5.
+Nevertheless, the *dictum* shows progress toward greater legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.

 ### Conclusions